 - We know that Edouard Manet gave Berthe an easel as a Christmas present.

 - Edouard Manet was handsome and gregarious.
-A man with a lot of charm, but yet at the same time, he had this dangerous rebel streak.
-Exactly the kind of man that many women find attractive.
+He was a man with a lot of charm, but yet, at the same time, he had this dangerous rebel streak.
+Precisely the kind of man that many women find attractive.

-- Edouard and Berthe were not only in-laws, but they were also lifelong friends who had a tremendous influence on each other’s art.
-Almost as soon as Berthe met Edouard Manet, she started to adopt more of his art impressionist style.
-It was Berthe who influenced Edouard to use the style en Plein air, which is French for in the open air and was a departure from Edouard’s previous painting style.
+- Edouard and Berthe were not only in-laws but also lifelong friends who had a tremendous influence on each other’s art.
+Almost as soon as Berthe met Edouard Manet, she adopted more of his art impressionist style.
+Berthe influenced Edouard to use the style en Plein air, which is French for in the open air and was a departure from Edouard’s previous painting style.

 Berthe Morisot and Eugene Manet Marry

 Eugene Manet was born in 1833 and was the younger brother of Edouard Manet.
 The two were very close in age.
-Like his older brother Eugene was also a painter, he never reached the fame or prestige that Edouard did.
+Like his older brother, Eugene was also a painter, he never reached the fame or prestige of Edouard.

-It must have been Edouard that introduced Berthe Morisot and Eugene.
+It must have been Edouard who introduced Berthe Morisot and Eugene.
 We know that Berthe knew both of Edouard’s brothers.

 Some have speculated that Berthe and Eugene’s marriage was convenient, but there is also evidence that they loved each other.
 It was Eugene who spent a lot of his time helping his wife with her artistic career.
-So by all accounts, it seems that he was pleased to support her with her art.
+So, by all accounts, he seemed pleased to support her with her art.

-Berthe and Eugene also had one daughter named Julie, who later became a painter herself.
-Julie is best known for her diary that was published called Growing up with the Impressionists.
+Berthe and Eugene also had one daughter named Julie, who later became a painter.
+Julie is best known for her published diary called Growing up with the Impressionists.
 This book speaks about her memories of growing up in a home where Edouard Manet, Pierre-Auguste Renoir, Edgar Degas, Claude Monet, and Alfred Sisley frequently visited.

 - When Berthe married Eugene in 1874, Eugene was 41 years old, and Berthe was 33 years old.
-For both of them, especially by the day’s standard, they were quite a bit older.
+Both were quite a bit older, especially by the day’s standard.
 This was the first marriage for both of them.

-- Berthe was adamant that the marriage would not change her art in any way.
-So despite being married and having one daughter, she was a prolific painter.
+- Berthe was adamant that the marriage would not change her art.
+So, despite being married and having one daughter, she was a prolific painter.

-- Berthe was fortunate in that her marriage allowed her not to have to worry about money.
+- Berthe was fortunate in that her marriage prevented her from worrying about money.
 This also allowed her to be able to concentrate on her art.

 - Eugene really supported Berthe and the pursuit of her art.

-- When Berthe went on art trips, Eugene would often accompany her and dabble a bit in art.
+- When Berthe went on art trips, Eugene often accompanied her and dabbled in art.

-- Once Eugene got married, his focus was on Berthe her art and not on his own art career.
+- Once Eugene got married, he focused on Berthe’s art, not his own art career.

 - Despite today being considered one of the most important impressionist artists, Berthe Morisot did not see much success during her lifetime.

-One of Berthe and Eugene’s places traveled to was the Cowes on the Isle of Wight in England.
+One of Berthe and Eugene’s places they traveled to was the Cowes on the Isle of Wight in England.
 It was there they spent their honeymoon.
 Eugene and Berthe could be seen during the day, taking out their easels and paints and going out to paint the local scenery.
-Sometimes she would also paint the view from the place they were staying in.
+Sometimes, she would also paint the view from where they were staying.

 During their time in Cowes, she persuaded Eugene to be her model for a painting.
 She lovingly wrote to her sister Edma about how difficult it was to get Eugene to model for her.
 Berthe said:

-A three-way relationship between Berthe, Edouard, and Eugene Manet is a love story that is not often told.
-The one thing in all this that we do know is that Eugene died before Berthe, and she was despondent and distressed about his death.
+A three-way relationship between Berthe, Edouard, and Eugene Manet is a love story that is rarely told.
+The one thing in all this that we do know is that Eugene died before Berthe, and she was sad and distressed about his death.
 She died a few years later, leaving their daughter an orphan at age 16.

 Berthe and Eugene seem to have had an excellent relationship, and she loved him deeply, especially later in their lives.
 Berthe, in writing to her brother, said this about her marriage to Eugene: